openpathsampling/openpathsampling/docs/cli/workflow.rst

 Simulation Setup
 ----------------

-The CLI has two primary tools for setting up simulations: the ``wizard`` command and the ``compile`` command.
-The ``wizard`` command provides a friendly interactive guide to setting up path sampling simulations.
-This is particularly useful for beginners.
+The primary CLI tool for setting up simulations is currently ``compile`` command.

 The ``compile`` command takes an input file in YAML or JSON format, and creates an OPS object database based on that input.
 In many ways, this is